sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 ## Task sequence

-Both plays embed the same maintenance block directly in the playbook so that the workflow remains visible without chasing extra task files.
-The block executes the following steps:
+The `rke2` role keeps the maintenance pipeline in [`roles/rke2/tasks/maintenance.yml`](../roles/rke2/tasks/maintenance.yml) so every playbook can reuse the same logic.
+The tasks execute the following steps:

 1. **Check cordon status** – Captures whether the node is already cordoned to avoid double-draining.
 2. **Drain if required** – Runs `kubectl drain` only when the node was schedulable.